telehash/telehash.github.io/switch.md

 The recipient can use the given public key to send an open request to the target via the possible paths.
 If a NAT is suspected to exist, the target should have already sent a packet to ensure their side has a path mapped through the NAT and the open should then make it through.

 When generating a connect, the switch must always verify the sending path is included in the paths array, and if not insert it in if it's a public path.
 This ensures that the recipient has at least one valid path and speeds up path discovery since no additional [`path`](#path) round trip such as for an IPv6 one.

+The connect channel is left open to act as a temporary limited packet relay.
+The default inactivity timeout for the channel is the same as a peer, 30 seconds.

 #### Connect Handling